 ARTICLE VIII.
 EXECUTIVE COMMITTEE MEETINGS

-- Regular meetings of the Executive Committee may be held at such time as may be fixed by the President.
-Special meetings of the Committee may be called on order of the President or of any three members of the Committee.
+(a) Regular meetings of the Executive Committee may be held at such time as may be fixed by the President.
+Special meetings of the Committee may be called on order of the President or of any three (3) members of the Committee.

-- If it is impracticable for the members of the said Committee to meet in person, the Committee members may use electronic mail, web-based meeting locations, voice conferencing, or other electronic media to exchange communications and vote on any item that could be proposed at a Regular Meeting.
-A final summarized email with motion to be voted on will be sent to all Executive Committee members by the Chairman and simple majority will enable the motion to carry.
-The Secretary will include the Synopsis email/communication sent from the Chairman and vote totals in the minutes.
+(c) If it is impracticable for the members of the said Committee to meet in person, the Committee members may use electronic mail, web-based meeting locations, voice conferencing, or other electronic media to exchange communications and vote on any item that could be proposed at a Regular Meeting.
+A final summarized email with motion to be voted on will be sent to all Executive Committee members by the Chairperson and simple majority will enable the motion to carry.
+The Secretary will include the synopsis email communication sent from the Chairperson and vote totals in the minutes.

 ARTICLE IX.
 MISCELLANEOUS

-- Fiscal Year.
-The fiscal year of The Association shall be from 1 January to 31 December.
+The fiscal year of The Association shall be from January 1 to December 31.

-- Execution of Writings.
-Unless the Executive Committee shall otherwise generally or in any specific instance provide: (a) any bill, note, check, or negotiable instrument shall be signed or endorsed in the name of The Association and on behalf of The Association by the President, or a Vice-President, or Treasurer or Assistant and (b) any other instrument whatsoever shall be signed in the name of and on behalf of the Association by the President, or a Vice President, or the Treasurer, or an Assistant Treasurer, and any officer so signing any instrument may also seal, acknowledge, and deliver the instrument.
+Unless the Executive Committee shall otherwise generally or in any specific instance provide: (a) any bill, note, check, or negotiable instrument shall be signed or endorsed in the name of The Association and on behalf of The Association by the President, or a Vice President, or Treasurer or Assistant and (b) any other instrument whatsoever shall be signed in the name of and on behalf of the Association by the President, or a Vice President, or the Treasurer, or an Assistant Treasurer, and any officer so signing any instrument may also seal, acknowledge, and deliver the instrument.

-- Imputed Interests.
-No member of any Committee of this Association, as established by or referred to in these Bylaws, shall participate personally and substantially in any official capacity in any particular matter in which to his knowledge, he or any person whose interests are imputed to him, has a personal interest, if the particular matter will have a direct and predictable effect on that interest.
+No member of any Committee of this Association, as established by or referred to in these bylaws, shall participate personally and substantially in any official capacity in any particular matter in which to his or her knowledge, he, she, or any person whose interests are imputed to him, has a personal interest, if the particular matter will have a direct and predictable effect on that interest.
 For the purposes hereof, the following definition shall apply:

 Imputed Interests: The personal interests of the following persons will serve to disqualify any member to the same extent as if they were the member’s own interests:

-- If either sub-paragraph (A)(1) or (A)(2) above is employed, proposed amendments to the By-Laws shall be submitted in writing to the Association Secretary at least ninety (90) days prior to the Annual or Special Conference at which the proposed amendments are to be considered.
-At least thirty (30) days prior to the Annual Conference and/or a Special Conference at which a proposed By-Law amendment will be voted upon, the Association Secretary shall post a copy of the proposed changes on The Association web site.
-Within thirty (30) days after The Association By-Laws have been amended or changed, the Secretary will place a copy of the updated Bylaws on The Association web site.
+(b) If either sub-paragraph (a)(1) or (a)(2) above is employed, proposed amendments to the bylaws shall be submitted in writing to the Association Secretary at least ninety (90) days prior to the Annual or Special Conference at which the proposed amendments are to be considered.
+At least thirty (30) days prior to the Annual Conference and/or a Special Conference at which a proposed bylaw amendment will be voted upon, the Association Secretary shall post a copy of the proposed changes on The Association website.
+Within thirty (30) days after The Association bylaws have been amended or changed, the Secretary will place a copy of the updated bylaws on The Association website.

-- If sub-paragraph (A)(3), is employed, written notice of the proposed amendments shall be announced in The Association Newsletter and the proposed changes will be posted on The Association website.
+(c) If sub-paragraph (a)(3) above is employed, written notice of the proposed amendments shall be announced in The Association Newsletter and the proposed changes will be posted on The Association website.
 The proposed changes will become effective thirty (30) days after the written notice was announced on the Association website and/or in the Newsletter.
 Amended Bylaws will be posted as reflected above.

-- Amendments of an administrative nature, such as corrections of grammatical errors, may be incorporated without the necessity of posting on the website.
+(d) Amendments of an administrative nature, such as corrections of grammatical errors, may be incorporated without the necessity of posting on The Association website.

-- Posting of By-Laws.
-Posting of these Bylaws and subsequent amendments will be posted on The Association web site.
+These bylaws, and subsequent amendments, will be posted on The Association website.

-- Definition of Period of Days.
-For the purpose of these Bylaws, and any addition thereto, any specification of a period of days shall include weekends and holidays.
+For the purpose of these bylaws, and any addition thereto, any specification of a period of days shall include weekends and holidays.

-- Extension of Required Dates.
-In the event that a required date for a report submission cannot be met, because of extenuating circumstances, the President of The Association may grant a specific extension upon receipt of a formal request from the responsible officer/committee chairman.
+In the event that a required date for a report submission cannot be met, because of extenuating circumstances, the President of The Association may grant a specific extension upon receipt of a formal request from the responsible officer/committee chairperson.